Washington-University/HCPpipelines/README.md

+# OxfordStructural fork of the HCP Pipelines

+This is a fork of the HCP Pipelines script library (see below).
+It is solely developed for the processing of structural images.
+Primarily, in this fork the presence of T2w images is optional.
+Other additional features
+are: detection and masking of arteries, improved robust bias correction, correction of sinc interpolation errors, improved brain mask definition, and several small tweaks.
+The fork is only tested on the FMRIB Jalapeno server in Oxford.
+The best way to start is by copying and adapting Pipelines/Examples/Scripts/RunStructuralBatch.sh to your own needs.
+It might be useful to change the filename to something like RunStructuralBatch_studyname.sh (files matching this template will be ignored by git).
+Lennart Verhagen

 # HCP Pipelines

 The HCP Pipelines product is a set of tools (primarily, but not exclusively, shell scripts) for processing MRI images for the [Human Connectome Project][HCP].
 Among other things, these tools implement the Minimal Preprocessing Pipeline (MPP) described in [Glasser et al. 2013][GlasserEtAl]

 For further information, please see: